ibmsoe/bigtop_cluster/benchmark/README.md

   The query will proceed in the background.
 Check the progress in the `tpcds/q68*.out` file.

   **Note:** This step can take around 9 minutes to complete on the 1+4  POWER8 cluster, and can take more time to complete on an equivalent x86 cluster.

-  To run the query on a x86 cluster, you can run the `run_x86.sh` script.

 2. After the query completes, you can check the output file for the elapsed time that Spark took to run the query.